xPeach-94/git-workshop/README.markdown

 Now go to our online repository on Github using this link:
 `https://github.com/JeroenEgelmeers/git-workshop`

+- Click on the `Pull Request` tab.
+- Click on the green button `New pull request`
+- Now you see two boxes, "base: {branch-name}" and "compare: {branch-name}"
+    - Click on the `compare` box, and select your branch.
+    - Make sure the base is on `develop`
+- Now there will be a new button `Create pull request` click on it to open your Pull Request.

+Now you can edit your Pull Request.
+Github has an option to create "draft" Pull Requests.
+This is following the early pull request strategy which was explained to you during the presentaiton.
+It's helpfull to get feedback along the way.
+But in some repostiries (such as Bitbucket) this feature is not available.
+In this case you could change the title, and put "WIP" or "DRAFT" in front of it.
+This way others know, you're still working on it.
+Let's just create a Draft Pull Request and change nothing in the title or textbox.
+You can simple click on the arrow next to the green button "Create pull request".

+If you click on the arrow, the option for a "Draft Pull Request" will be shown.
+- Click on "Draft pull request"
+- The button now will change to "Draft pull request".
+Click on it.

+Well done!
+Your draft pull request was created!

+As soon as you're done with your code, and it can be set to the "Pull Request" status (and thus is ready to merge), click on the "Ready for review" button in your screen.
+Let's do that!
+- Click on the "Ready for review" button
+- If nothing is wrong, and there are no merge conflicts, you should now have a button "Merge pull request".
+If you click that button, your changes will be merged to develop.
+But the repository you're using has rules.
+You need atleast one reviewer to accept your changes.
+Ask the workshop crew to review your branch to continue.
+- When accepted, merge your PR!

+Congratulations!
+You have worked yourself through you very first Pull Request!

 You're fast!
 Here are some extra things to try!
 ---------------